Chapter 13 : About Time

 “Yeah, how about you?”

-There were another few seconds of silence in which I felt awkward and considered that maybe I shouldn’t have come up here, and then Madam Rosmerta returned with a butterbeer.
+There were another few seconds of silence in which I felt awkward and considered that maybe I shouldn’t have come up here, and then Madame Rosmerta returned with a butterbeer.
 I set some coins on the counter, thanked her, and stepped back from the counter a bit.
 Luke followed.
 “I never told you - great job in the Quidditch match last month, by the way,” he said.

 “Well I think you did great.
 I’m so glad Slytherin won.”